A Complete Logic for Database Abstract State Machines: A Proof System

 \subsection{Axioms and Inference Rules}

-Now we can present a set of axioms and inference rules which constitute a proof system for the logic for DB-ASMs.
-To avoid unnecessary repetitions of almost identical axioms and rules, we describe them only considering first-order variables in ${\cal X}_{db}$ which range over the database part of the state, but the exact same axioms and inference rules are implicitly assumed for the case of first-order variables in ${\cal X}_a$.
+We present a set of axioms and inference rules which constitute a proof system for the logic ${\cal L}^{db}$ for DB-ASMs.
+A good starting point is the natural formalism $L_2$ as defined in~\cite{Leivant94} for the relational variant of second-order logic on which ${\cal L}^{db}$ is based. $L_2$ uses the usual axioms and rules for first-order logic, with quantifier rules applying to second-order variables as well as first-order variables, and with the stipulation that the range of the second-order variables includes \emph{at least} all the relations definable by the formulae of the language.